S1SYPHOS/php-gesetze/README.md

 ## Credits

-This library is based on ..

-- .. an adapted (and somewhat improved) version of the [`jura_regex`](https://github.com/kiersch/jura_regex) regex package by Philipp Kiersch (originally written in Python).
+The regular expression used in this library is based on the [`jura_regex`](https://github.com/kiersch/jura_regex) regex package by Philipp Kiersch (originally written in Python).
-- .. an adapted (and somewhat modified) version of the [`gesetze`](https://github.com/matejgrahovac/gesetze) crawler package by Matej Grahovac (originally written in Python).

 ## Special Thanks